ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Regarding the landing page, legal notice and error template, these are presented as a choice of the ones defined for your community
 (see :ref:`community__manage_landing_pages`, :ref:`community__manage_legal_notices` and :ref:`community__manage_error_templates` respectively).
 If no selection
-is made then the default settings for the community are used, falling back to the test bed's overall defaults if none are defined for the community.
+is made then the default settings for the community are used, falling back to the Test Bed's overall defaults if none are defined for the community.
 Defining these at the level of the organisation allows you to present customised messages and content per organisation and is left fully at your discretion as community administrator.